Free VPN Server: Build Your Own With CacheGuard

 Why Build Your Own Free VPN Server?

 Commercial VPN services cost between €5 and €15 per month — that is up to €180 per year, every year, indefinitely.
 A self-hosted VPN server runs on hardware you already own and the only ongoing cost is the electricity consumed by the machine hosting it.
-This is why choosing a low power consumption machine — such as a fanless mini PC — makes a lot of sense for a dedicated always-on VPN server.
+Choosing a low power consumption machine — such as a fanless mini PC — makes a lot of sense for a dedicated always-on VPN server.
 The electricity cost of a low power mini PC is typically a few euros per month at most, still a fraction of any commercial VPN subscription.

 What Is CacheGuard and Why Use It as a Free VPN Server?